National Sealed Source Registry and Sealed Source Tracking System Annual reports

 These reports describe developments in the CNSC's National Sealed Source Registry (NSSR) and Sealed Source Tracking System (SSTS) since January 2006.

-- Compliance inspection results were strong, with 91 % of inspected licensees found to be compliant
+- Inspection results were strong; 94% of inspected licensees were found to be compliant.

-- There were 17 reported events involving lost, stolen and found sealed sources; in 9 of these events, the sealed sources were recovered
+- There were 15 reported events involving lost, stolen and found sealed sources.

 - Date modified: